BNU-550/BlazorEcommerceSolution/README.md

 [Udemy Course Example Source Code](https://github.com/patrickgod/BlazorEcommerce)

-This course is based on creating an ecommerce webside selling books, films and video games
+This course is based on creating an ecommerce website selling books, films and video games.
+Each product Category has its own web page.